Germanized/Guns.lol-viewbotter/README.md

 Stay tuned for updates!

-added downgrade chrome so peoples browsers will work with the chrome driver bypasses and the standalone chromedriver
+## added downgrade chrome script so peoples browsers will work with the chrome driver bypasses and the standalone chromedriver
+### almost done with app